 A Psychologist's Take on Tara Westover's Memoir, Educated

-Tara Westover's memoir asks us to deeply reflect on identity and family.
+A memoir that asks us to deeply reflect on identity and family.

 Posted Apr 02, 2018

 Disturbing throughout the book was, of course, Westover’s propensity toward continually revisiting the scene of the crime.
-The only assurance I had that she was still alive was merely the fact that the book had been published post-hoc.
+The only assurance I had that she was still alive was the fact that the book had been published post hoc.
 As I retold and read aloud passages of the book to my husband, even he was shocked that Westover allowed herself to be alone with Shawn again and again.
-“Does she have Stockholm Syndrome?” he astutely asked me.
+He astutely asked me, “Does she have Stockholm Syndrome?”
 Although I had never considered it, being so absorbed by the memoir, there is a good chance he was absolutely right.
 There is a bonding that happens between victim and captor and there is no doubt that Tara was the victim to Shawn’s twisted violent and abusive antics.

 Appreciated throughout the memoir was Westover’s own inquiry into the possibility of her own “madness” so to speak.
 Was she imagining things, was her memory to be trusted?
 Could she find evidence?
 These are the challenging aspects of her story.
 While proof is sought out in first-person accounts and inquisition, little proof is needed when examining the psychological ramifications of these events.
 We need not look further than Westover’s loss of her first love and second significant relationship to see how deeply family issues can invade and destroy future lasting unions.
 Westover’s own mental breakdowns, accounts of waking up screaming in the streets, of staying in bed all day is not unlike an offshoot of her father’s mental illness sprouting a small seed within her.
 After all, it is not just genetic predisposition, but also environmental stressors under which severe mental illness develops.